Chain · Slavery & Abolition

 Texas responded to the ongoing border escapes with increasingly severe legislation: laws criminalizing the aid of escape attempts, laws making it illegal for free Black people to remain in the state, and laws increasing penalties for anyone who transported enslaved people toward the border.
 They established a border patrol — Rangers stationed specifically along the Rio Grande corridor to intercept people attempting to cross.

 None of it stopped the flow.
 The fundamental problem was structural: Texas had hundreds of miles of river border that could not be continuously monitored, a Mexican state on the other side whose officials were often sympathetic to freedom-seekers, and a community of free Black Mexicans and recently freed people near the border towns who provided networks of support.
-The coyote routes that today move people north across the Rio Grande were, in the 1850s, moving people south.
+The routes that today move people northward across the Rio Grande were, in the 1850s, moving people south.

 What Mexico offered that the United States would not